Mukōzuke (Hannibal): Plot

 Lounds visits Graham, who offers a deal to let her publish a story on him in exchange for writing on her tabloid in hopes of luring the man who killed the judge.
-That night, the killer reveals himself to be a nurse guarding Graham, Matthew Brown (Jonathan Tucker).
+That night, the killer reveals himself to be an orderly at the hospital who has been attending Graham, Matthew Brown (Jonathan Tucker).
 Brown confesses to killing the bailiff but claims he wasn't responsible for the judge's death.
 He is fascinated by Graham and wants his admiration, so Graham asks him to kill Lecter.
-Brown leaves in order to do it, unaware that Gideon was overhearing their conversation.
+Brown leaves in order to do it, unaware that Gideon has overheared their conversation.
 Later, Bloom (Caroline Dhavernas) visits Graham to question him about the interview with Lounds and realizes he did something, but Graham refuses to reveal it.
-She then conducts a session with Gideon, who offers her a chance to save Graham from himself by revealing his intended plans with Lecter.
+She then conducts a session with Gideon, who offers her a chance to save Graham from himself by revealing his intended plans for Lecter.

-Bloom and Crawford attempt to warn Lecter, who is conducting swimming laps on a private club pool.
+Bloom and Crawford attempt to warn Lecter, who is swimming laps on a private club pool.
 There, Brown shoots him with a tranquilizer gun.
 Brown then has Lecter standing on a balancing bucket, slits his wrists and strings him up with a noose while he is bleeding.
 He then asks him certain questions and no matter if Lecter answers or not, Brown will know due a psychological response (if his pupils dilate, it means yes and if it doesn't, it means no).
 He finds that Lecter is the Chesapeake Ripper and gloats over how he will be viewed for killing him.
 Just then, Crawford arrives at the scene, having tracked Lecter's phone.
-Lecter lies that he has a gun, prompting Crawford to shoot Brown.
+Lecter warns that he has a gun, prompting Crawford to shoot Brown.
 However, Brown kicks Lecter's bucket out from under him with his dying breath.
 Crawford saves Lecter while Bloom calls an ambulance.
 At the hospital, Graham has a fantasy where blood starts appearing on his sink.